nextensio/docs/content/en/Architecture/policyattr/_index.md

 package user.routing
 default route_tag = ""

-# Create more rules as needed for route tags for each host
+# Create more rules as needed for route tags for each App
 # Rule # 1 for route tag1 for host1
 route_tag = rtag {
     input.host == "$HOST1"
-    # if using multiple rules for this host route, ensure at least one attribute value match
+    # if using multiple rules for this App route, ensure at least one attribute value match
     # is common in all rules and matches to true for only one rule
     # replace == by >=, <=, <, >, != as needed
     input.user.$ATTRIBUTE1 == "$STRING-VALUE"    # string value